 As we work with clients who are exploring how to get started with Agile and Scrum, we find ourselves asking many of the same questions.
 The questions help us to create an initial plan for success with Agile and avoid some of the problems that teams encounter when trying to adopt something new.

 To address this need and help clients think broadly about the change, we developed a checklist of things to consider.
-The planning checklist is not intended to be comprehensive, but we believe that it includes the most common things to be considered when planning for Scrum Teams.
+The planning checklist is not intended to be comprehensive, but we believe that it includes the most common things to be considered when planning for Scrum Teams or an Agile Transformation.

 Here are the categories of activities we've included: